The Common Name (CN), also known as the Fully Qualified Domain Name (FQDN), is the characteristic value within a Distinguished Name (DN).

 The Common Name must be the same as the Web address you access when connecting to a secure site.
-For example, a Server ID for the domain "symantec.com" will receive a warning if accessing a site named "www.symantec.com" or "secure.symantec.com" because "www.symantec.com" and "secure.symantec.com" are different from the CN, "symantec.com".
-In this case, you must create a CSR for the correct Common Name to resolve the problem.
+For example, a Server ID for the domain "digicert.com" will receive a warning if accessing a site named "www.digicert.com" or "knowledge.digicert.com" because "www.digicert.com" and "knowledge.digicert.com" are different from the Common Name, "digicert.com".

-The Common Name for Code Signing ID's is not related to a Fully Qualified Domain Name (FQDN) and should be identical to the Organization Name.
+The Common Name for Code Signing is not related to a Fully Qualified Domain Name (FQDN) and should be identical to the Organization Name.
 Code Signing ID's are for digitally signing code and do not utilize any specific URL's.